top of page

 • The Arms Trade Treaty in Article 3 goes further and asks each State Party to “establish and maintain a national control system to regulate the export of ammunition/munitions fired, launched or delivered”.

 In addition to treaties, numerous non-binding mechanisms, like the Wassenaar Arrangement, also play a significant role.
-The Wassenaar Arrangement operates on principles of transparency and information exchange to assess and minimize risks.
-Specific information sharing obligations within the Arrangement include providing semi-annual notifications regarding arms transfers, which currently encompass seven categories derived from the UN Register of Conventional Arms.
-Members are also obliged to report instances of transferring or denying the transfer of certain controlled dual-use items.
+The Wassenaar Arrangement operates on transparency and information exchange principles to assess and minimize risks.
+Specific information-sharing obligations within the Arrangement include providing semi-annual notifications regarding arms transfers, encompassing seven categories derived from the UN Register of Conventional Arms.
+Members must also report transferring or denying the transfer of controlled dual-use items.

 Key Aspects of Export Control Laws

-Each state formulates its rules for controlling the export of sensitive goods and technology based on international guidelines.
-To understand these rules practically, it's crucial to focus on key aspects of export control laws.
+Each state formulates its rules for controlling sensitive goods and technology exports based on international guidelines.
+To understand these rules practically, focusing on critical aspects of export control laws is crucial.
 First of all, exporting controlled items requires obtaining a government license.
 To do so, exporters must accurately classify their product or service, determine its destination, and understand its intended use.

 Furthermore, space companies can ensure compliance with export control laws by following a specific due diligence process, which includes: